 Games can still end in a tie and standings are determined by points.
 For example, your team will receive two points for every win you post, one point for a tie and zero points for a loss.
 Obviously, the team with the most points will win their respective division and advance to the playoffs.

-Rule 10 – Collisions, Decoys and Slide Rule
+Rule 10 – Collisions, Decoys, and Slide Rule

 The rules committee is concerned about possible unnecessary and violent collisions that may occur with the catcher at home plate, and with infielders at all bases.
 The intent of this rule is to encourage base runners and defensive players to avoid such collisions whenever possible.

-- When there is a collision between a runner and a fielder who clearly is in possession of the ball, the umpire shall judge:
+a.
+When there is a collision between a runner and a fielder who clearly is in possession of the ball, the umpire shall judge:

 (1) Whether the collision by the runner was avoidable (could the runner have reached the base without colliding) or unavoidable (the runner’s path to the base was blocked) or